 1. TCP connection: Once the TCP connection established the client and server exchange ID string.

-2. Algorithm Negotiation: list of key messages exchange , with list of algorithm, key , and compression algorithm exchanges in this step.
+2. Algorithm Negotiation: list of key messages exchange, with a list of the algorithm, key, and compression algorithm exchanges in this step.

-3. key Exchange: in this step, server is authenticated to client and server message authentication and key will be generated.
+3. key Exchange: in this step, the server is authenticated to the client, and server message authentication and the key will be generated.

-4. End of key Exchange: It is an indication that each side can start sending message by encryption and compression algorithm.
+4. End of key Exchange: It is an indication that each side can start sending messages by encryption and compression algorithm.

 5. SSH User Authentication Protocol

-SSH User Authentication Protocol allows server to authenticate the client on one or more level depending on the need of security.
+SSH User Authentication Protocol allows the server to authenticate the client on one or more levels depending on the need for security.

 There are different types of authentication methods, which are as follows:

 - Password: The client sends a message containing a plaintext password, which is protected by encryption by the Transport Layer Protocol.

 - Public Key: The client sends a message to the server that contains the client’s public key signed by the client’s private key.
 When the server receives this message, it checks whether the supplied key is acceptable for authentication and, if so, it checks whether the signature is correct.